akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

 An item step is configured with 3 elements, a reader, a processor and a writer.

-As seen previously, we can use existing elements, but in this case, we will create our own elements so that you are be able to do so by yourself when needed.
+As seen previously, we can use existing elements, but in this case, we will create our own elements so that you are able to do so by yourself when needed.

 During the development, a good practice is to use dummy elements as in this example: